-The name of a V-element instance shall begin with the character "V", followed by up to 1023 alphanumeric characters.
+The name of a V-element instance shall begin with the character "V", followed by up to 1023 characters (see Table 3: IBIS-ISS Special Characters for a list of valid special characters).

-Table 15: Voltage Source Arguments
+Table 13: Voltage Source Arguments

+Argument Description

+n1, n2 Names of connecting nodes.

-Argument Description node1, node2 Nodes between which the source is placed.
-DC=val Sets val as the voltage between the source nodes.
+DC=val Sets val as the DC voltage between the source nodes.
 The text " DC= " is optional.